 Common pests that can affect a Peruvian lily include aphids, mealybugs, and spider mites.
 Aphids are small insects that feed on the sap of plants and cause the yellowing or curling of leaves.
 Mealybugs look like white cottony masses on stems and leaves, which can cause wilting or stunted growth.
 Spider mites are tiny red spiders that spin webs between plant parts and suck out their juices, resulting in discolored foliage.

 If an infestation does occur, it’s important to treat it promptly with organic insecticidal soap or neem oil before it spreads too far throughout the garden.
-You may also want to consider introducing beneficial predators such as ladybugs into your garden which will help control any pest populations naturally without harming other beneficial insects in the area.
+You may also want to consider introducing beneficial predators such as ladybugs into your garden, which will help control any pest populations naturally without harming other beneficial insects in the area.

-FAQs about Peruvian lily
+FAQs about the Peruvian lily

 Do Peruvian lilies come back every year?